 Renouncing the terrible sins of his family, the Evrémondes, Charles abandons his position in the French aristocracy to make his own way in England.
 Charles believes in the revolutionary ideal of liberty, but is not a radical revolutionary.
 Instead, he represents a rational middle ground between the self-satisfied exploitation practiced by the old aristocracy and the murderous rage exhibited by the revolutionaries.
 Charles has a heroic sense of justice and obligation, as shown when he arranges to provide for the oppressed French peasantry, and later endangers himself in coming to Gabelle's aid.
 However, Charles is also deluded in thinking he can divert the force of history and change the Revolution for the better.
 Similarly, Charles constantly overlooks Sydney Carton's potential and must learn from his wife, Lucie, to have faith in Carton.
 Charles represents an imperfect but virtuous humanity in whose future we must trust.

 The A Tale of Two Cities quotes below are all either spoken by Charles Darnay (a.k.a.
 Charles Evrémonde) or refer to Charles Darnay (a.k.a.
 Charles Evrémonde).
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Penguin Classics edition of A Tale of Two Cities published in 2003.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Penguin Classics edition of A Tale of Two Cities published in 2003.).

 Book 2, Chapter 9 Quotes